Unleavened Faith Logo

 Psalms 50:15 And call upon me in the day of trouble: I will deliver thee, and thou shalt glorify me.

-It has everything to do with our faith in Christ Jesus.
-It is our standing upon that faith no matter what, no matter how bad the circumstance, that is the evidence. the substance, of the truth of the faith we preach.
+Our testimony has everything to do with our faith in Christ Jesus.
+It is our standing upon that faith, no matter what, no matter how bad the circumstance, that is the evidence, the substance, of the truth of the faith we preach.

 Our witness and testimony proclaimed by living godly, holy, honestly, soberly, before the world is our greatest gift to mankind.